Jenny Hocking: Public commentary

-Hocking, a republican and member of the Australian Republican Movement executive, said of Queen Elizabeth II, “The monarchy is a very strange beast in which it’s both a political institution and a family...
+Hocking, a republican and member of the Australian Republic Movement executive, said of Queen Elizabeth II, “The monarchy is a very strange beast in which it’s both a political institution and a family...
 In fact, you know you might say in some key ways, the protection of the monarchy as an institution is actually damaging to the family as a human element.
 Certainly the dynamics recently have suggested that that’s the case... she’s been a figure of stability and unity in managing those really difficult human aspects and human elements.”
 In 2022, Hocking said King Charles III had a "very well-known tendency to engage in the political space that really monarchs and monarchs-to-be should not be engaging in", had caused "a great conservatism in architecture" and engaged in "very party-political intervention" with respect to the black spider memos when he was Prince of Wales.